Home | Models | In Stock | About Harps | Our Shop | Music | Endorsements | Contact | Guarantee | About Ordering

 8. Maple Swan, Spruce soundboard, Nylon Strings

-See what's in stock
+See what's in stock.

-4. Setting up for the Thormahlen Harps video
+4. Setting Up for the Thormahlen Harps Video

 As we were setting up, the camera was rolling and this is what became of that footage.
 Time: 2:37

-Co-Dependent Polka was written by Sharon Thormahlen and performed by her band, The Swing Beans of which Dave was also a member.
+Co-Dependent Polka was written by Sharon Thormahlen and performed by her band, The Swing Beans in which Dave was also a member.
 The album is available on the music page of this website.
 (The album is called Dessert First).

-5. Boxing a Harp
+5. Unboxing a Harp

 The video link below shows you how to unpack your Thormahlen harp so that you can save your box in case you ever need it.
 Please watch this before you receive your harp so you'll know exactly how to unpack your harp.

-At the end are also some helpful hints on carrying your harp in it's case.
+At the end are also some helpful hints on carrying your harp in its case.
 Let us know if you have any questions.
 Time: 7:08

 6. Tuning Pin Slippage